Working remotely with ArcGIS Desktop

 Concurrent Use

-If there are not enough licenses the users will need to access the license manager remotely.
-The user’s IT will need to allow access to the license manager.
+If there are not enough licences the users will need to access the licence manager remotely.
+The user’s IT will need to allow access to the licence manager.
 This may involve using a VPN.
 They may also need to address firewall exceptions.
 This needs to be addressed before the user begins working remotely.

 Single Use

-The license is authorised to the individual machine.
-The license can be used anywhere and is by default offline. - We are using Citrix to Access ArcGIS Desktop, how will this work?
+The licence is authorised to the individual machine.
+The licence can be used anywhere and is by default offline. - We are using Citrix to Access ArcGIS Desktop, how will this work?